 Child neglect occurs when someone does not provide the necessities of life to a child, either intentionally or with reckless disregard for the child's well being.
 This can include physical neglect, such as withholding food, clothing, shelter, or other necessities.
 Emotional neglect includes withholding love or comfort or affection.
 Medical neglect occurs when medical care is withheld.

 Religious freedom has become a point of contention — some states allow for medical neglect due to religious objections.
 There are also examples of some extreme religious acts that are considered child abuse that are acceptable in other countries.

 It's not always easy to recognize when a child has been abused.
-Children who are abused are often afraid to complain because they are fearful that they will be blamed or that no one will believe them or because the person who abused them is someone they love very much.
-Parents are often unable to recognize symptoms of abuse because they may not want to face the truth.
+Children who are abused are often afraid to complain because they are fearful that they will be blamed or that no one will believe them.
+Additionally, the person who abused them may be someone they love very much and want to protect.
+Parents are often unable to recognize symptoms of abuse because they may not want to face this reality.